rentschler/HTML_CSS_JavaScript/Protokolle.md

 I haven't figured out, how to insert the images into the hexagons, from the code of the [d3js](https://d3js.org/) website.
 The hexagons are only black rectangles.

+## Status update

+I added the feature to upload/download a JSON file where the attributes of the current configuration are saved.

+Now there are two color pickers, one for the background and one for the stroke, additionally I changed the style to match the other buttons.

+I started working on the ability to zoom in and out of the pictures, but it's only a prototype and not working as intended yet.

+Here i adjusted the pictures individually, so that they fit into the hexagons.
+This is very time-consuming and Matthias suggested to do this automatically according to the aspect ratio of the pictures.

+When there are no new pictures available, the remaining hexagons are left empty.
+The user gets an alert, that he should reduce the size of the SVG.

+As a next step, I will add input fields for the SVG and viewbox size, and keep working on the zoom feature.